Power Train Problems of Chevrolet Tahoe - part 1

 Gear slip and shutter when accelerating loss power from taking off.

-all problems of the 2016 Chevrolet Tahoe
+16 Power Train problem of the 2021 Chevrolet Tahoe

 Rapid deceleration at 55mph on highway, followed by console message "reduced acceleration" with check engine light.
 Fortunately rolled into dealer within a mile.
 After analysis, they stated the transmission valve body and electronic control component needs replacement over $3,000.
 After tax.
 No warning signs prior.
 Ntsb recall n24254441 covers only diesel engines not gas with same problem in 10 speed transmission.